naturalis/naturalis-galaxy-tutorials/README.md

 The output is displayed in the Galaxy history panel.
 ![History panel trimmed primers](https://github.com/JasperBoom/naturalis-galaxy-tutorial/blob/master/src/HistoryPanelPrimerTrimmingFull.png)

-A alternative from trimming of primers is the ´Trim primers” tool also under “**Processing Tools**”.
+A alternative to trimming of primers is the ´Trim primers” tool also found under “**Processing Tools**”.
 This tool can search for the specific primer sequences and trim based on presence of primers.

 ### Step 4:
 Run a sequence analysis.
-With the universal ITS primers trimmed off, the reads are ready for a sequence analyzer.
+With the universal ITS primers trimmed off, the reads are ready for a sequence analysis.
 * Select the "PRINSEQ Sequence Analyzer" tool under "**Analysis Tools**".
 * Select "Zip file" under "**Single or zip file?**".
 * Select "FastQ file(s)" under "**FastQ or fastA file(s).**".